 We understand from a male perspective how to make the unique therapy a successful experience for boys and young men.
 We also work with girls and young women who present with ADHD and learning differences.

-Parents find our approach to therapy to be a more effective use of their time and financial resources than traditional talk therapy.
 Parents are involved in their child’s treatment and take an active role in learning with their child.

 Areas we frequently work on during our sessions include:

 - Developing cognitive flexibility (being less “black and white” in thought process)

 - Learning how to differentiate between what’s a “small problem” or “big problem”

 - Reducing compulsive video gaming/internet usage

 - Developing perspective taking ability (understanding other’s thoughts and feelings and understanding how you come across to others)

 - Improving self-image and self-confidence